IntoCpp/Charlie-PCE-R/README.md

 * Approuved PR goes into the branch **test** and is deployed on the test system.
 * If tests passes a PR is made in the main branch.

 Overkill?
-For this project certainly.
+For this small project yes.
 But that's part of me learning how to do these things in Azure.
-In reality I code and push to the test branch and havent merged in production as of this writing.

 ## Test Dev - branch 'devel'
 Azure have 'deployment slots' that let you create devel, test, production, (or whatever you name them) deployments.